-Maghull High School follows the National Curriculum however there are a number of specialist provisions available for students who need additional support to access mainstream education.
-The School uses information from Primary Schools alongside our own baseline assessments carried out on entry to identify students with additional needs.
+Maghull High School follows the National Curriculum however there are several specialist provisions available for students who need additional support to access mainstream education.
+The school uses information from primary schools alongside our own baseline assessments carried out on entry to identify students with additional needs.

-Students may access support from a number of internal and external services.
+Students may access support from several internal and external services.
 These include:

-- The Base SEND intervention area consisting of a Sensory Room, Intervention Classroom and Communications Classroom.
-This provision provides targeted and bespoke interventions for individuals and prides itself on being proactive in supporting SEND learners - Excel learning Provision to support our students identified as non-secondary ready - The Phoenix Centre.
-This is a provision which provides targeted intervention for vulnerable students who may require support for a range of personal issues including anger management, healthy eating/living or social skills development. - Counsellors who offer support for students and their families. - Pastoral team, including pastoral managers, progress leaders, assistant progress leaders and other general support for students and their families on a daily basis.

-- Inclusion Team.
-This includes, Assistant SENDCO, High Level Teaching Assistants and Teaching Assistants (TA3 and TA2) who work across the School ensuring that identified students achieve appropriate support and outcomes in Key Stage 3, 4 and 5. - Literacy Intervention.
-The Inclusion Team works closely with the English Faculty to provide a number of interventions to ensure high levels of progress including Lexia, Paired Reading, Word Shark and Accelerated Reader. - Numeracy Intervention.
-The Inclusion Team works closely with the Maths Faculty to provide a number of interventions to ensure high levels of progress. - Educational Psychologist.
-Supports with assessment of individuals and provides relevant staff training, as appropriate to need. \ - Occupational Therapy.
-Works directly with students and trains the Inclusive support team to ensure relevant exercise and movement routines are completed and purposeful adaptations or resources are in place. - Speech and Language Therapist (SALT).
-The School works closely with both the local authority providers and employed SALT specialist to provide bespoke training and packages for individuals and small groups. - Autistic Spectrum Condition Support.
-The School has a successful and on-going relationship with OSSME and Together Trust who have and continue to provide training for staff.
-Provision also includes direct work with students and their families tailoring bespoke programmes and therapy as appropriate to need. - ADHD.
-The school have invested in support from the ADHD foundation to further develop our provisions, knowledge and support for identified pupils.
+- The Base SEND intervention area.
+This provision provides targeted and bespoke interventions for individuals and prides itself on being proactive in supporting SEND learners - Excel learning Provision to support our students identified as non-secondary ready - The Phoenix Centre This is a provision which provides targeted intervention for vulnerable students who may require support for a range of personal issues including anger management, healthy eating/living or social skills development. - Counsellors who offer support for students and their families. - Pastoral team, including pastoral managers, progress leaders, assistant progress leaders and other general support for students and their families daily. - Inclusion Team.
+This includes Assistant SENCO, High Level Teaching Assistants and Teaching Assistants (TA3 and TA2) who work across the school ensuring that identified students achieve appropriate support and outcomes in Key Stage 3, 4 and 5. - Literacy Intervention.
+The Inclusion Team works closely with the English Faculty to provide several interventions to ensure high levels of progress including Lexia, Paired Reading, Word Shark and Sparx Reader. - Numeracy Intervention.
+The Inclusion Team works closely with the Maths Faculty to provide several interventions to ensure high levels of progress. - Educational Psychologist.
+Supports with assessment of individuals and provides relevant staff training, as appropriate to need. - Occupational Therapy.
+Working directly with students and trains the Inclusive support team to ensure relevant exercise and movement routines are completed and purposeful adaptations or resources are in place. - Speech and Language Therapist (SALT).
+The school works closely with both the local authority providers and employed SALT specialist to provide bespoke training and packages for individuals and small groups. - Autistic Spectrum Condition Support.
+The school has a successful and on-going relationship with OSSME and Together Trust who have and continue to provide training for staff.
+Provision also includes direct work with students and their families tailoring bespoke programmes and therapy as appropriate to need. - Mind Mastery a 1:1 intervention supporting students with emotional wellbeing and achieving goals.